GlasslabGames/Platform/servers/lib/auth/auth.README.md

 **registerManager**

-API no longer in use.
+API no longer in use and now removed.
 Manager system role is deprecated.

 **getUserDataById**